Water dispenser: Bottle filler

 Newer variants of water coolers include an additional dispenser designed to fill water bottles directly on wall-mounted units.
 This is increasingly common in public water coolers as they have also been spotted in public places such as airports and railway stations.
 These bottle filling units also can indicate the number of single-use plastic bottles saved as part of an ongoing public effort to reduce plastic pollution.

 Carbonation

 Modern variants of water coolers have been equipped with options for sparkling water as a result of increasing demand for carbonated beverages and also a greater awareness to healthy living, resulting in preference for carbonated water over sweetened carbonated beverages.
 This works with the addition of a mixer tank filled with compressed CO_{2} located inside the cooling tank.
 This brings the temperature of the CO_{2} gas down to the temperature of the cooling tank.
 As carbonated water is dispensed, the mixer tank is automatically refilled with cold water and carbon dioxide, ensuring a continuous supply of carbonated water is readily available.

+Environmental impact

+The operational environmental footprint of under-bench MFT systems is heavily influenced by the heat dissipation mechanism employed in their refrigeration cycles.
+Systems using water-to-water heat exchangers draw potable mains water to cool the condenser, discharging the thermal coolant directly to wastewater drains, though a portion of this heat may be recovered to pre-heat incoming water for boiling reservoirs.
+Environmental Product Declarations (EPDs) certified under ISO 14025 and Product Category Rules such as PCR 2012:01 reveal that Module B7 (operational water use) in water-cooled units can equal or exceed the volume of drinking water delivered (exceeding a 1:1 drain-to-delivery ratio).
+Conversely, air-cooled systems dissipate heat via fan-forced ventilation, operating with a zero water-to-drain ratio in Module B7.
+To prevent time-dilution of operational impacts in building performance assessments, EPD data for commercial MFT installations is commonly normalized to a 7-year Reference Service Life (RSL) in accordance with ISO 15686 guidelines, reflecting standard commercial lease and refurbishment timelines.